-The cause of hip pain can usually be diagnosed with a detailed description of one’s symptoms, a medical history, as well as an evaluation and examination, (and possibly diagnostic testing), will lead to a diagnosis of a general cause (such as sprain or strain), or a specific condition (such as a labral tear).
+The cause of hip pain can usually be diagnosed with a detailed description of one’s symptoms, a medical history, as well as an evaluation and examination, (and possibly diagnostic testing), will lead to a diagnosis of a general cause (such as sprain or strain), or a specific condition (such as arthritis).
 Possible diagnoses for hip pain could include but are not limited to osteoarthritis, bursitis, dislocation, fracture, labral tear, sprain/strain, hernia, tendinitis, sciatica, sacroiliac joint dysfunction, and osteoporosis.

 Hip pain is often difficult to describe, and patients may complain that the hip just hurts.
 The location, description, intensity of pain, what makes it better, and what makes it worse depend upon what structure is involved and the exact cause of the inflammation and injury.
 Most often, pain is felt in the front of the hip, but the joint is three-dimensional.
 Pain may be also felt along the outside part of the hip or even in the buttock area.
+In some cases, such as arthritis or a labral tear, the pain may be accompanied by a clicking, catching, or locking of the joint.

 Fracture: With a hip fracture, there is an acute onset of constant pain after the injury that usually is made worse with almost any movement.